yellowtree/geoip-detect/readme.txt

 * CHANGE: The parameter $skipCache is now $options['skipCache'].
 Using $skipCache is deprecated, but still works.
 * FIX: Hostip.info did not set traits->ipAddress
 * FIX: Hostip.info does not include IPv6.
 Add a lookup error message.
+* NEW: Do not cache pages that include geo-dependent content (see FAQ for details).
+(AFAIK, this only works for WP Super Cache and W3 Total Cache right now.)
 * Maxmind vendor code was updated.

 = 2.4.3 =